10 Day Itinerary Peru: Machu Picchu hike, Cusco, and Lima (2025)

 We recommend doing the ATV tour since you will be able to see the Sacred Valley countryside as you ride along the agricultural fields.
 It is also very fun driving an ATV!

-ATV tour to Moray and Maras
+Recommended Moray and Maras Tours

 🏍️ Moray and Maras ATV tour: This is the tour that we did and we had a blast!
 Riding an ATV is fairly easy and the guides will explain to you how to drive it before your departure.